koskath/arete2/course_content/SC/md_files/Lecture13/lecture_13_slide_2_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-Today’s Topics
+# Today’s Topics
-Supply chain strategies and
-configurations for globalisation
- SCM and the strategy hierarchy
- Supply chain design considerations
- Supply chain strategic levers &
-decision-making components
-Strategy & Configuration Slide 2
+Supply chain strategies and configurations for globalisation are at the centre of today’s topics, and they will be discussed in connection with SCM and the strategy hierarchy.
+In addition, we will explore key supply chain design considerations and examine the main supply chain strategic levers and decision-making components.
+Finally, all of these issues are brought together under the theme of Strategy & Configuration Slide 2.